Lukao188/DevOps-Task/Files/README.md

 - Install Docker Desktop following instructions from: https://docs.docker.com/docker-for-windows/install/
 - Install Git Bash from: https://git-scm.com/downloads
 ## Task Steps
-- Note: It is possible to start the entire project in the folder where the compose file is located using only `docker compose up -d` but in the next part we will cover building each container one by one.
+- Note: It is possible to start the entire project in the folder where the compose file is located using only `docker compose up -d` but we will focus on building each container one by one.
 - Note: It is possible to remove all stopped containers, dangling images, and unused networks using `docker system prune`
 ### Part I) Jenkins initial setup:
 - Go into the folder where the compose file is located i.e. `cd Files`.